bkeating/bkeating/README.md

 Buildings do indeed learn.

 It feels dumb at first.
-You wont feel encouraged whatsoever, but as the years pass it becomes foundational.
+You wont feel encouraged whatsoever, but as the years pass it becomes precious.
 You gain a stronger understanding of how time passes in a way I have yet to experience elsewhere.